Lighthouses of the United States: Missouri

 was renovated in 1994 there was another remote relighting by President

 Bill Clinton.
+Another major restoration is scheduled for 2018.
 Located atop Cardiff Hill, a steep bluff above the river

 in Hannibal, Twain's home town.
 Site open, tower closed.
 Owner/site